 The neurobiological bases of behaviour; brain processes involved in perception, motivation, emotion, psychopathology, learning and memory.
 Open to all Arts and Science majors except those in the B.Sc.
 Psychology program.
-Credit will not be given for both PSYC 304 and PSYC 360.
+Credit will be granted for only one of PSYC 304 or PSYC 360.

 Ben Pierce, 4th Year Psychology Honours student

 Ben likes how the course offers the latest “neuro images” available for students to study from.

 Psychology 304 is a course designed for students with an interest in understanding the relationship between the brain and behavior.
 It is a course designed for Psychology Arts majors, as well as for other Arts and Science students not majoring in Psychology.
 The course is not open to Psychology Science majors.

 Ultimately, the course is for anybody with an interest in the brain and behavior.
 There are many adult learners who may be interested in this course as part of their ongoing education (for example, nurses, teachers, etc.).

 This course provides an overview of the relationship between the brain and behaviour.
 Coverage will span a range of topics including neuroanatomy, neurochemistry, psychopharmacology, neuroendocrinology, vision and hearing, sleep and circadian rhythms, reproductive and ingestive behaviour, and learning and memory in both humans and non-human species.
 There will also be a focus on human neurological and mental disorders including Alzheimer’s disease, schizophrenia, and depression.

 After completing the course, students will be able to:

 - Describe the field of biopsychology and how it fits with other fields that involve studying of the brain and behavior.

 - Identify the functions of a full range of brain structures and neurotransmitters.